How Is High Cholesterol Treated?

 - Low in trans fats (eg. from cakes, cookies,

 Note that such a dietary regimen differs from the traditional "low-fat" diet which understated the health risks of trans fats and ignored the benefits of certain fats (eg. omega 3).
 Note also the need to confine carb intake to high-fiber whole grain carbs with a low-GI value.
 Refined carbs may increase triglycerides, lower HDL (good) cholesterol, and may cause a deterioration in LDL.

-Increased Physical Exercise
+WEIGHT LOSS Increased Physical Exercise

 Regular physical workouts help to lower LDL and raise HDL cholesterol.
 Exercise also assists weight management.
 Vigorous physical exercise helps to break up blood clots.
 Cardiologists and heart surgeons invariably stress the importance of exercise for post-operative recovery.
 Even 20 minutes of exercise three times a week, (eg. walking or biking) helps to significantly lower a raised cholesterol level and thus reduce cardiovascular risk.
 However, before undertaking any fitness program to reduce cholesterol, patients should seek medical advice from their physician.

 Obesity (BMI > 30), especially morbid obesity (BMI > 40) is associated with a range of metabolic and cardiovascular disorders.
 Even mild obesity can be dangerous when fat is located around the stomach or abdomen.
 Thus patients with hypercholesterolemia who are obese are always advised to lose weight to reduce the risk of lipid-related disease.
 Reducing weight typically lowers LDL and total cholesterol, raises HDL and lowers triglycerides.

 WEIGHT LOSS Quit Smoking